kayzhu/LSHash/README.md

 num_results = None:
     (optional) The number of query results to return in ranked order.
-By default all results will be returned. distance_func = "euclidian":
+By default all results will be returned. distance_func = "euclidean":
     (optional) Distance function to use to rank the candidates.
-By default euclidian distance function will be used.
+By default euclidean distance function will be used.
 ```